BowlingX/geschichte/README.md

   const originalReplaceState = History.prototype.replaceState

   History.prototype.pushState = function(...args) {
+    // eslint-disable-next-line prefer-const
     let [state, title, url] = args
-    const historyState = state.state && state.state.__g__
+    const paramConverterState = state.state && state.state.__g__

-    // if the push was issued from Geschichte, we update the as url here to make sure next.js
+    // if the push was issued from the param converter, we update the as url here to make sure next.js
-    // does not replace it when we navigate back if (historyState) {
+    // does not replace it when we navigate back if (paramConverterState) {
       state = { ...state, as: url }
     }

     originalPushState.call(
+      // @ts-ignore
       this,
       { ...window.history.state, ...state },
       title,
       url
     )
-    // Only if it happened from an external change that was not done by Geschichte if (!historyState) {
+    // Only if it happened from an external change that was not the param converter if (!paramConverterState && url) {
       // To make the next url available on the internal history object we replace it with the next url globalHistoryObject.replace(url)
     }